superfastandcool/ProfilePicture/README.md

 ## Using the program
-To use this program, ensure the Python library Matplotlib and the library NumPy are installed.
+To use this program, ensure Matplotlib and NumPy Python libraries are installed.
 Click [here](https://pypi.org/project/matplotlib/) to view installation instructions for Matplotlib and click [here](https://pypi.org/project/numpy/) for NumPy.

 Once installed, change the value of $n$ to generate different graphs.
 I used $n = {4 \over 5}$ to create the rose curve shown.
 This program was used to generate my profile picture.